sifulan-access-federation/ifirexman-training/guides/federationcore.md

 # Setting Up Federation Core Services

 This guide will walk you through setting up the core services for a federation.
-It is assume that your federation have the following information:
+It is assumed that your federation have the following information:

 - Federation short name: `iFIRExMAN`
 - Federation long name: `iFIRExMAN Federation`